 To achieve the above goal, NSTDA devices the research strategy to set the framework for NSTDA research units and collaboration with strategic partners from both public and private sectors locally and internationally.
 The research strategy consists of 5 Research Pillars, 6 areas of Frontier Research and 10 Technology Development Groups (TDGs).

 NSTDA conducts scientific research through its five national research centers.
 These five research centers are:

 - National Electronics and Computer Technology Center (NECTEC)

 - National Center for Genetic Engineering and Biotechnology (BIOTEC)

 - National Metal and Materials Technology Center (MTEC)

 - National Nanotechnology Center (NANOTEC)

-Additionally, five new centers were established in 2018 as National Science and Technology Infrastructure (NSTI) and two new centers were set up as focus centers.
-NSTI consists of National Biobank of Thailand, National Omics Center, Center for Cyber-Physical Systems, NSTDA Supercomputer Center, and Technology and Informatics Institute for Sustainability (TIIS) and Thai Microelectronics Center (TMEC).
-Three focus centers are Assistive Technology and Medical Devices Center and National Security and Dual-Use Technology Center (NSD) and Rail and Modern Transports Research Center (RMT).
+Additionally, five centers were established as National Science and Technology Infrastructure (NSTI) and three centers were set up as focus centers.
+NSTI consists of National Biobank of Thailand (NBT), National Omics Center (NOC), NSTDA Supercomputer Center (ThaiSC), Technology and Informatics Institute for Sustainability (TIIS) and Thai Microelectronics Center (TMEC).
+Three focus centers are Assistive Technology and Medical Devices Center (A-MED), National Security and Dual-Use Technology Center (NSD) and Rail and Modern Transports Research Center (RMT).